Jazz at Lincoln Center: History

-A sense of what Marsalis was saving was recorded in this three part suite, "The New Orleans Function," that was styled after New Orleans funeral marches.
-Stanley Crouch (involved in finding Jazz at Lincoln Center) wrote an impassioned oration that was delivered by Reverend Jeremy Wright.
+A sense of what Marsalis was saving was recorded in this three part suite, The New Orleans Function, which was styled after New Orleans funeral marches.
+Stanley Crouch, who was involved in founding Jazz at Lincoln Center, wrote an impassioned oration that was delivered by Reverend Jeremy Wright.
 This sermon is read as a statement of purpose for what Jazz at Lincoln Center would become:

-“It is possible that we who listened heard something timeless from those who are the descendants of the many who were literally up for sale—those whose presence on the auction blocks and in the slave quarters formed the cross upon which the Constitution of this nation was crucified.
-Yet—even after that crucifixion, there were those who rose in the third century of American slavery with a vision of freedom.”

-"There were those who lit the mighty wick that extended from the candle—and carried it.
+"It is possible that we who listened heard something timeless from those who are the descendants of the many who were literally up for sale—those whose presence on the auction blocks and in the slave quarters formed the cross upon which the Constitution of this nation was crucified.
+Yet—even after that crucifixion, there were those who rose in the third century of American slavery with a vision of freedom ...
+There were those who lit the mighty wick that extended from the candle—and carried it.
 There were those who spoke through music of the meaning of light—those who were not content to accept the darkness in the heart that comes when you surrender to dragons who think themselves grand.
-There were those who said, “Listen closely, now”—those who said, “If you give me a fair chance, I will help you better understand the meaning of democracy.”
+There were those who said, 'Listen closely, now'—those who said, 'If you give me a fair chance, I will help you better understand the meaning of democracy.'
 Yes—that is precisely what they said.
-“If you give me a fair chance, I will help you better understand the meaning of democracy.”
-These are they who were truly the makers of a noble sound.”Gordon Davis, member of the Lincoln Center Board and founding chair, saw the success of the summer concert series and advocated for a permanent jazz program.
-The board agreed and by 1996, Jazz at Lincoln Center was elevated to full constituency along with the City Ballet, Metropolitan Opera, and houses dedicated to European Arts.
+'If you give me a fair chance, I will help you better understand the meaning of democracy.'
+These are they who were truly the makers of a noble sound."Gordon Davis, a member of the Lincoln Center Board and founding chair, saw the success of the summer concert series and advocated for a permanent jazz program.
+The board agreed and by 1996, Jazz at Lincoln Center was elevated to full constituency along with the New York Philharmonic, City Ballet, Metropolitan Opera, and houses dedicated to European Arts.

-In 1996, the Jazz at Lincoln Center organization became a constituent of Lincoln Center next to organizations such as the New York Philharmonic and the Metropolitan Opera.
 The budget for Jazz at Lincoln Center was $4 million in 1996, compared to $150 million for the Metropolitan Opera.
 In 2016, its budget was over $50 million.
 Wynton Marsalis has been artistic director since 1987.
 Greg Scholl became executive director in 2012.